mocklis/mocklis.docs/source/reference/index.rst

 The conditional steps are steps that either branch out or cut short the invocation of a mocked member based on some condition.

-The `If` steps branch to a different chain of steps if a given condition holds, with the option of joining the original remaining steps.
+The ``If`` steps branch to a different chain of steps if a given condition holds, with the option of joining the original remaining steps.
 In their basic form the decision is based on just information passed to the step, parameters to a method or key to an indexer.
-The `InstanceIf` step lets you make the decision based on the state of the whole mocked instance, and the `IfAdd`, `IfRemove`, `IfGet` and `IfSet` versions branch only for those actions of an event, property or indexer.
+The ``InstanceIf`` step lets you make the decision based on the state of the whole mocked instance, and the ``IfAdd``, ``IfRemove``, ``IfGet`` and ``IfSet`` versions branch only for those actions of an event, property or indexer.

-The other set of conditional steps are the `OnlySetIfChanged` steps which only exist for properties and indexers.
-When called for a `Set` action they will first `Get` the current value, and only progress the `Set` if that value differs from the current one.

 Here's a mock setup for an indexer.
-Note that the underlying name is used for the indexer, since it would not be well-formed C# to name a property `this[]`.
-The underlying name is usually `Item` - which is the reason why it's not possible (unless the indexer name has been changed via the ``IndexerNameAttribute``) to have a method named `Item` in a class with an indexer.
+Note the underlying name used for the indexer, which is used since it would not be well-formed C# to name a property `this[]`.
+The underlying name is usually `Item` - which is the reason why it's not possible (unless the indexer name has been changed via the ``IndexerNameAttribute``) to have a method named ``Item`` in a class with an indexer.

 .. sourcecode:: csharp